Finite-size effects and scaling properties of chiral and baryon-number fluctuations: Finite size dependence

 It is interesting to study the susceptibility also in the vicinity of the $L\to\infty$ first-order transition.
-It turns out that the coexistence---in our case, the presence of two equal minima of the potential---gives rise to nontrivial volume dependence.
+It turns out that the coexistence---in our case, the presence of two degenerate minima of the potential---gives rise to a nontrivial volume dependence.
 While the chiral condensate remains $\langle\phi\rangle\propto L^0$, the susceptibility obtains a $\chi\propto L^d$ (generally $\chi_k\propto L^{k\,d}$) scaling in the vicinity of $T_c$.
 This scaling behavior is shown in \Fig{Fig:scaling_1st}.

-The phenomenon can be easily understood by using a double Gaussian approximation for the probability distribution \cite{Binder:1985xkp}, which we also review below in Sec.~\ref{sec:doubleG}.
-Due to the $\chi_k\propto L^{k\,d}$ size dependence driven by the coexistence in the first-order case, the peak of the chiral susceptibilities monotonously increases for increasing $\mu$ along the phase boundary.
-Thus, no apparent critical endpoint can be identified purely as a maximum of $\chi$ as done in functional methods with momentum space constraints \cite{Almasi:2016zqf, Tripolt:2013zfa, Bernhardt:2021iql}.
-To locate the $L\to\infty$ critical endpoint, one needs other tools such as the binder cumulant, which we discuss in detail in \Sec{Sec:along_pb}.
+The phenomenon can be easily understood by using a double Gaussian approximation for the probability distribution \cite{Binder:1985xkp}, which we also review in Sec.~\ref{sec:doubleG}.
+Due to the $\chi_k\propto L^{k\,d}$ size-dependence driven by the coexistence in the first-order case, the peak of the chiral susceptibility monotonously increases as $\mu_B$ increases along the phase boundary.
+Thus, no ``apparent critical endpoint'' can be identified merely as a maximum of $\chi$ as done in functional methods with momentum-space constraints \cite{Almasi:2016zqf, Tripolt:2013zfa, Bernhardt:2021iql}.
+To locate the $L\to\infty$ critical endpoint, one needs a different strategy, such as using the Binder cumulant, to be discussed in detail in \Sec{Sec:along_pb}.

-We note that involving also the momentum space constraints in $\mathcal{U}_\eff$ in \Eq{Eq:Ueff_used} does not modify the scaling behavior (which we checked also numerically), since the effect of the cutoff or discretization becomes relevant when the finite-size effects emerge.
-This is expected only for sizes below $L\approx10-20$~fm.